 Pachermo peak is the very famous Rolwaling Tashilapcha La high pass 5755 meters Trekking route with magnifications Mountains View of Gauri Shankar (7134m), Everest (8848 m), Makalu (8463m), Nuptse (7896m), Amadablam (6812m), Thamserku (6800m), Kusum Kanguru( 6369m), Island Peak (6189m) the other Himalayas stunning and extremely satisfying views from the summit peak, (Pachermo peak is in group B peak in NMA list)

-Our staffs are full insurance coverage and knowledge about glacier routes, pass, and climbing routes.
-Nepal wilderness treks arrange all required food supplies in the same package cost, two-person tents for accommodations, toilet tents, kitchen tent, dining tent, chair, and dining table for comfort for customers, also the climbing equipment main rope, fix Rope, Ices Crow, Snow bar, ice hammer, etc. After passing and climbing the peak, descend to Thame village, and continue to Lukla via Namche Bazaar.
+Our staff has full insurance coverage and knowledge about glacier routes, passes, and climbing routes.
+Nepal wilderness treks arrange all required food supplies in the same package cost, two-person tents for accommodations, toilet tents, kitchen tent, dining tent, chair, and dining table for comfort for customers, the climbing equipment main rope, fix Rope, Ices Crow, Snow bar, ice hammer, etc. After passing and climbing the peak, descend to Thame village, and continue to Lukla via Namche Bazaar.